-- 1. In Page view, select the Line tool on the Standard toolbar and choose the Draw tool from the flyout. - 2.
-Drag from one point to another to set the position, length, and orientation of the line.
+- 1. In Page view, select the Line tool from the Draw tool flyout on the Standard toolbar. - 2.
+Drag from one point to another to set the position, length, and orientation of the line

 The point where you start dragging is the head of the line.
 The point where you finish is the tail of the line, regardless of the direction you drag.
 To constrain the line to vertical or horizontal, hold down the Shift key while dragging.